 Since I started hunting arrowheads a few years ago, I’ve had a lot of people ask where the best places to hunt for arrowheads are.
-And if you’re an arrowhead hunter yourself, you know there’s no perfect answer to that question.
+And if you're an arrowhead hunter yourself, you know that a single perfect answer to that question just doesn't exist.

 But since many of the friends that ask me this question enjoy spending a lot of time out in the woods, I thought I would focus on that.
 And explain to them how they can take part in the fun I was having in hunting for arrowheads, even in the woods!